 Origin in St Ann’s Basilica, Jerusalem

 The origin of the liturgy of this feast can be traced to the consecration of the church in Jerusalem in the 6th century that has been traditionally known as the Basilica of St. Ann, the mother of Our lady.
 The original church built in the 5th century was a Marian basilica erected on the spot known as the shepherd’s field and thought to have been the home of Mary’s parents.
-After its destruction and reconstruction in the 6th century, it was named in honor of St. Ann.
+After its destruction and reconstruction in the 6th century, it was named in honour of St. Ann.

 Introduced to Rome